artsy/artsy.github.io/_posts/2021-04-15-accessing-the-relay-store.markdown

 }
 ```

-## The Damn User
+## Problem: How to Change the Data Displayed When a User Interacts with the Page

-The problem we were running into is that when the user presses “snooze” on an item, Redis is updated but the list
+The problem we were running into occurs when the user presses “snooze” on an item.
+Redis is successfully updated
+with the new snoozed items, but the UI still shows the snoozed item.
+(The response from Relay in the component
-that we’re using in our Relay query becomes stale.
-When the user reloads the page, the response from our Relay
+becomes stale.)
+If the user refreshes the page, the list is correct: the fresh Redis list will be passed into our
-query is correct because it's using the fresh Redis list, but we needed to make sure that the list in the UI is
+component and used in the Relay query.
+But without refreshing the page, we need to make sure that the list in the
-also correct and does not include that snoozed item.
+UI updates when the user snoozes an item.

-Without reloading, our initial solution was to use a local state variable in our React component to keep track of
+The initial solution was to use a local state variable in the parent React component to keep track of which items
-which items were snoozed.
+were snoozed.
 This looked like:

 ```js
 const [localSnoozedItems, setLocalSnoozedItems] = useState([])
 ```

-`localSnoozedItems ` and `setLocalSnoozedItems` were passed down to each of the children items so when the “snooze”
+`localSnoozedItems ` and `setLocalSnoozedItems` were passed down to each of the children items.
+When the “snooze”
-button was pressed on that item, not only was the new key stored in Redis (for future reloads of the page) but the
+button was pressed on an item, the `localSnoozedItems` in the parent was updated with the complete list of snoozed
+items.
+The parent then controls which items get rendered.
+We used `localSnoozedItemsList` to filter the connection
-`localSnoozedItems` state variable was also updated.
-The connection returned from our Relay query (which remember,
-is already filtered based on our Redis `excludeIDs` from Redis) passes through an additional check to make sure
+returned from our Relay query (which remember, is already filtered based on our Redis `excludeIDs` from Redis.)
-that none of those items were snoozed locally and checked again the `localSnoozedItemsList`.

 This worked, but it definitely did not feel great to have two sources of truth for snoozing: The Redis key and the
 local state variable.

-## Head to the Relay Store
+## Solution: Deleting a Record From the Relay Store

 Cue the [RelayModernStore][relay-documentation-relay-modern-store]!
 I learned that Relay keeps track of the GraphQL
 data returned by each query in a store on the client.
 Each record in the store has a unique ID and the store can be